-Important part of every retirement portfolio, Death benefits and living benefits for some policies.
+An important part of every retirement portfolio, life insurance offers a death benefit and living benefits with some policies.
 It is a unique vehicle that allows tax free account value accumulation, allows you to access your money tax free, and, when you die, blossoms in value and transfers income tax free.

 When was the last time you updated your life insurance?

 When do you think about investing, does your mind go straight to Wall Street?
 There are many ways to invest money for retirement.
 One advantage to working with Americans for Life Financial Services would be that we offer a rage of alternative investments.